Rainer Maria Rilke: Death and burial

 Shortly before his death, Rilke's illness was diagnosed as leukemia.
 He suffered ulcerous sores in his mouth, pain troubled his stomach and intestines, and he struggled with increasingly low spirits.
 Open-eyed, he died in the arms of his doctor on 29 December 1926, in the Valmont Sanatorium in Switzerland.
 He was buried on 2 January 1927, in the Raron cemetery to the west of Visp.

-Rilke had chosen as his own epitaph this poem:
+Rilke chose as his own epitaph this poem: